 When in doubt, ask a pharmacist or your doctor.
 It’s better to take nothing at all than to risk the health and safety of your baby.

 Taking a look at the label and doing some research online can help you with over-the-counter drugs for a headache or some nausea, but that’s not the only type of drug you may need while you’re pregnant.
 Maybe you have asthma and need to take a daily inhaler.
 Maybe you have epilepsy and need to take medications to control your seizure risk.
 Maybe you suffer from severe depression and need to take mood stabilizers.
 Maybe you’ve had blood clots and need to take blood thinners.
+Some medications to avoid are life essential.

 If you take prescription medications, you’ll need to work with your doctor to determine the best course of action for you and your child.
 You can talk to your doctor about the risks, if any, associated with the medications you usually take compared with the benefits of taking those medications.